Is 6-10 Reps Effective for Hypertrophy?

 What are reps?

-Reps, short for repetitions, refer to the number of times an exercise is performed in a set.
-For example, if someone performs 10 bicep curls in a row before taking a break, they have completed 10 reps.
+Reps, or repetitions, are the number of times an exercise is performed in a set.
+For example, doing 8 squats without stopping equals 8 reps.

 Is 6–10 reps effective for hypertrophy?